Banana Nut Muffins

 3. Stir in the melted butter until well combined.

-7. Fold in the chopped walnuts gently.
+7. Fold in the chopped nuts gently.

 Alternative Ingredients